 There are currently no open positions at the Gibbes Museum of Art.

-Due to COVID-19, we are currently unable to accept any interns for the fall of 2020.
+Due to COVID-19, we are currently only able to accept internship applications for Summer Camp 2021.

 The Gibbes Museum of Art offers part-time internships throughout the year for college students and recent graduates interested in a career in the arts.
 Students may apply to assist specific departments, depending on their experiences and interests in the museum field.
 Interns will develop skills through projects, which may include promotion and publicity efforts for museum exhibitions and programs, exhibition planning, collections management, installations, office support, and special events.
 Interns may also be directly involved in assisting with the development of interpretive public programs that serve a variety of audiences.
 Most internship opportunities are unpaid, however students may be eligible to earn college credit and other museum benefits.